 So, what should you use?
-Your best bet is to use real sugar, pure Stevia (ingredients are as follows: Stevia) or Dynamic Fruits & Greens (a whole foods powder, sweetened with Stevia.)
-There’s no health advantage to using honey, maple syrup, brown sugar, raw sugar or agave nectar.
-They are all metabolized as sugar and are isocaloric with the exception of agave necatar, which is 1 ½ times sweeter than sugar, and also contains 1 1/2 times the calories as sugar (so you’d better be using less of it than if you were using sugar!).
-Sugar, Stevia and Dynamic Fruits & Greens are the only sweeteners I will use in my coffee or food, and, like anything, I’d advise using in moderation.
+Your best bet is to use real sugar, pure Stevia (ingredients are as follows: Stevia) (or pure Stevia drops) or Dynamic Fruits & Greens (a whole foods powder, sweetened with Stevia).
+There’s virtually no health advantage to using honey, maple syrup, brown sugar, raw sugar or agave nectar.
+They are all metabolized as sugar and are isocaloric with the exception of agave necatar, which is 1 ½ times sweeter than sugar, and also contains 1 ½ times the calories as sugar (so you’d better be using less of it than if you were using sugar!).
+Sugar, Stevia and Dynamic Fruits & Greens are the only sweeteners I will use in my coffee or food, and I’d advise using in moderation.

 In summary, because of the recent awareness that sugar is harmful to our bodies (which really shouldn’t be a surprise), there will continue to be more and more of these “miracle products” appearing.
 Everyone wants a “quick fix,” so naturally (pun intended), these products will look, sound (and maybe even taste) promising.
 Don’t be fooled.
 Play detective by reading your labels, and, when in doubt, don’t put it in your body.
 Stick with less of the “fake stuff” and more of the “real stuff.”